sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates time since last sync.

-A high value here indicates issues synchronizing repository permissions.
+A high value here indicates issues synchronizing repo metadata.
 If the value is persistently high, make sure all external services have valid tokens.

 <sub>*Managed by the [Sourcegraph Core application team](https://about.sourcegraph.com/handbook/engineering/core-application).*</sub>